 Reason for Order Involvement: Threat to Peace

-Offender was preaching in the middle of Ga-Metru about heretical beliefs on the Great Spirit, clearly suffering from some kind of mental break.
-While madness is not itself worth Order involvement, the information he was preaching could start massive problems, including questioning, strikes and even another war.
-Thankfully, the offender was detained by Botar before too long, while any viewers were fooled by an illusion created by a Mahiki-wearing servant of the Order.
+Offender was frantically preaching in the middle of Ga-Metru about heretical beliefs on the Great Spirit, clearly suffering from some kind of mental break.
+While madness is not itself worth Order involvement, the particular information he was ranting about could start massive problems, including questioning, strikes, or even another war.
+Thankfully, the offender was detained by one of our local agents before too long, while any viewers were fooled by an illusion created by a Mahiki-wearing servant of the Order.

-Upon reading this journal which was found on his person, it is decided that Elmarii was acting on good intentions, and thus will not be contained to the Pit.
+Upon reading this journal which was found on his person, it is decided that Elmarii was acting on good intentions, and thus will not be taken to the Pit.
 However, he will be sent to Karzahni (under the premise of having "completely lost touch with reality") and will begin a new life on the Southern Continent.

-The cause of Elmarii’s insanity is unknown, however, both the Southern Continent and Versuva will be closely monitored in an effort to prevent future incidents of this nature.
+The precise cause of Elmarii’s insanity is unknown; however, both the Southern Continent and Versuva will be closely monitored in an effort to prevent future incidents of this nature.
 Elmarii’s journal refers to Tren Krom, but whether or not this is a cause or a symptom of his madness is uncertain.
 Further information is required.